evoingram/newAQCWebsite/README.md

 # newAQCWebsite

 new company website using what i've learned in Lambda

 Still left to finish:

 - [ ] proofing
-- [ ] fix up transferred order form
+- [ ] test order form
 - [ ] set up ericaingram.com on justhost
 - [ ] digital resume as placeholder there for now